weaviate/weaviate-io/developers/contributor-guide/weaviate-modules/how-to-build-a-new-module.md

 ## 3. Add GraphQL filter (other than in `_additional`)

-If you choose to add a filter outside the `_additional` GraphQL field, you need to take a slight different approach then the adding the filter arguments as explained in the previous step.
+If you choose to add a filter outside the `_additional` GraphQL field, you need to take a slightly different approach to add the filter arguments as explained in the previous step.
 That is because you can't include the filter arguments in the `/additional` GraphQL field.
 For example, the QnA module has the filter `ask` on class level (click [here](/developers/weaviate/modules/reader-generator-modules/qna-transformers.md#graphql-ask-search) for an example).
 This argument was created in a new folder inside the new module folder in Weaviate ([example](https://github.com/weaviate/weaviate/tree/master/modules/qna-transformers/ask)).
 To achieve this, make sure to follow these steps:
 1. Create a new folder inside your new module folder with the name of the filter (e.g. [`/ask`](https://github.com/weaviate/weaviate/tree/master/modules/qna-transformers/ask)).
 In this folder:
 2. Define the GraphQL filter arguments in `graphql_argument.go` ([example](https://github.com/weaviate/weaviate/blob/master/modules/qna-transformers/ask/graphql_argument.go), and also write a test for this.
 3. Define the parameters in `params.go` ([example](https://github.com/weaviate/weaviate/blob/master/modules/qna-transformers/ask/param.go)).